Frugal Mother’s Day to me means spending something on your mother but it doesn’t have to be money, although it can.

 The second way to save MORE money is if you plan to shop online, go through Ebates.
-You sign up for an Ebates account and sign in, search for the store you want to buy from and click through their site to the store you plan to buy from.
-You can earn cash back with qualifying purchases.
+You sign up for a Rakuten account and sign in, search for the store you want to buy from, and click through their site to the store you plan to buy from.
+You can earn cashback with qualifying purchases.
 If you are new to Ebates, you will also receive $10 when you sign up and make your first qualifying purchase.

 Hopefully, you have found a few frugal ideas of how you can give your mother a wonderful Mother’s Day without having to take out a loan and still warm your mom’s heart.

 And if you are a mother- Happy Mother’s Day!